schoeberl/librelane/docs/source/reference/configuration.md

 ## Tcl

-These configuration files are simple Tcl scripts with environment variables that are sourced by the OpenLane flow.
+These configuration files are simple Tcl scripts with environment variables that are sourced by the LibreLane flow.
 Again, Tcl config files are not recommended for newer designs, but is still maintained and supported at the moment.

 Each design using the Tcl format has a global config.tcl and other config files